CYSAHK/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints the present working directory
+a script that prints the absolute path name of the current working directory